rodincode/rodin/README.md

 - 😄 Book a free demo class to see what we teach.
 - ⚡ Fun fact: We make you think.

+Redirect to our main websites:: https://rodincode.github.io/ or https://rodincode.herokuapp.com/ or https://rodincode.business.site/